Categories

-I would like to share my latest creation – this little Double Waffle Crochet Baby Blanket.
-It turned out so soft and squishy with a beautiful spongy texture.
+I’d love to share my latest creation with you – a Double Waffle Crochet Baby Blanket!
+It turned out wonderfully soft, squishy, and full of that beautiful spongy texture I love.

 Scroll down for the free pattern, or get the printable PDF pattern on Ravelry or Etsy!